MYKICROWN/alx-low_level_programming/0x02-functions_nested_loops/README.md

- C - Functions, nested loops
+This is project c on C - Functions, nested loops